sansomlab/spatialhub/examples/workflow_cosmx_mouse_gut.md

-# `spatialhub` example workflow: CosMx mouse gut
+# CosMx mouse gut analysis workflow - Part 1

-The following markdown documents steps followed to perform the analysis of a CosMx study of the mouse gut in the IBD model.
+The following markdown provides a step-by-step workflow to reproduce the analysis of a CosMx study of the mouse gut in an IBD model, **from retrieving the raw data to generating one 'master' `SpatialData` object containing a stitched image and transcripts table per sample on the original microscopy slide**.
+(See Part 2 for the next steps of the analysis.)

 * * *

-## Experimental design
+## Study overview

 The experiment covers . . .

-* * *

-## Data storage
+### Data storage on BMRC

-Raw and processsed data alongside key scripts to reproduce the analysis on the BRMC cluster in this directory: `/users/sansom/tme871/work/cosmx_mouse`
+Raw and processsed data alongside key scripts to reproduce the analysis on the BMRC cluster in this directory: `/users/sansom/tme871/work/cosmx_mouse`

 Here is an overview of where to find key files:

 - Original raw data, as exported from `AtoMx SIP` through their user interface: `/users/sansom/tme871/work/cosmx_mouse/data/raw/atomx`

+> [!NOTE]
-    - _NOTE:_ At this stage of the analysis (June 2025), where we are confidently moving away from `AtoMx` default analyses tools, these data files could be deleted (knowing they can always be downloaded again from our `AtoMx SIP`).
+> At this stage of the analysis (June 2025), we are confidently moving away from `AtoMx` default analyses tools, so these data files could be deleted (knowing they can always be downloaded again from our `AtoMx SIP`).
 I have kept them as an example of an `AtoMx` export, but the minimal relevant files are copied in the directories described in the bullet point below.

 - **Raw data, re-organized for analysis with `spatialhub`**: `/users/sansom/tme871/work/cosmx_mouse/data/raw/${SLIDE_ID}`, with the following slide IDs available: NL4S3a, NL4S3b, NL5H1a, NL5H1b ('a' indicates a KIR run, 'b' indicates a CAMS run - see experimental design section above)
 - **Metadata**, including `spatialhub` samples.tsv table (full and filtered for samples passing QC, see details below) and lists of CosMx probes (standard 'LBL-11176-05-Mouse-Universal-Cell-Characterization-Gene-List.txt' and custom add-on panel '1K_Oxford_Sansom_add-on_list.csv')

+> [!WARNING]
-    - **_WARNING:_ In this study, some of the custom probes use special characters (e.g. *SiglecF (170)* instead of *Siglecf*) and/or non-conventional gene symbols (e.g. *Ly6G* instead of *Ly6g*; *Cd64* instead of *Fcgr1*).
+> **In this study, some of the custom probes use special characters (e.g. *SiglecF (170)* instead of *Siglecf*) and/or non-conventional gene symbols (e.g. *Ly6G* instead of *Ly6g*; *Cd64* instead of *Fcgr1*).
 In addition, some probes in the standard panel are cross-reactive and match multiple genes.
-Whenever comparing a CosMx probe panel to other datasets/pathway libraries/etc., it is essential to ensure gene names are properly encoded for the intended purpose.** This point is highlighted again where most relevant in the workflow description.
+Whenever comparing a CosMx probe panel to reference scRNA-seq datasets/pathway libraries/etc., it is essential to ensure that gene names are properly encoded for the intended purpose.** This point is highlighted again where most relevant in the workflow description.

 - **atlas** and **reference-data**: < add descriptive blurb >
 - **spatialhub**: Main analysis folder, containing YAML, log out output files/directories from steps run with the `spatialhub` pipeline, as well as additional scripts for steps requiring more customization.
 - Other directories contain pilot scripts (irrelevant to reproduce the final analysis), used to test different spatial transcriptomics tools before rolling them out to the dataset as a whole and/or adding them to the `spatialhub` suite of pipelines, if applicable